 People can be obsessed with personal pleasure and gratification.
 Historically, adult sites were the first to spread malware.
 Ironically, adult sites have been replaced by ideological and religious sites as the most likely infected with malware.
 Lust is lust, whether it is for physical pleasures or the reinforcement of personal ideas.

-Greed is the tendency to selfish craving, grasping and hoarding through any way possible, and with no regard to others.
+Greed is the tendency to the selfish craving, grasping and hoarding in any way possible, and with no regard to others.
 Greed creates an insatiable desire for money, power, food, attention, knowledge … just about anything.
 Greed feeds itself on a basic fear of life.
 Marketers and manipulators exploit your fears and the more you fear, the more likely you will become their victim.

 Click on an ad or website that promises to help you lose weight, stop hair loss, avoid wrinkles, promises you redemption, or promotes your inclusion within a celebrity world and chances are you will pick up malware.
-If you are vain, or if you are depressed and despondent, cyber criminals know that you will think emotionally and impulsively.
+If you are vain, or if you are depressed and despondent, cybercriminals know that you will think emotionally and impulsively.